egilsster/project-setup-part1/README.md

 };
 ```

-That should be it, lets add a script to run webpack with our config:
+That should be it, lets add a script property to package.json so webpack runs with our config:

 ```sh
 "start": "webpack --config webpack/webpack.dev.js --watch"